 - HDMI (High-Definition Multimedia Interface) is the connection of choice for a Blu-ray player.
 It provides a digital connection for both video and sound in one cable.
 The latest version 2.0 or 1.4 can accommodate the upscaling of video to a higher resolution and even 4K.
-It's also the best option for sound as it can handle most formats including Dolby TrueHD and DTS-HD Master audio.
+It's also the best option for sound as it can handle most formats including Dolby TrueHD, Dolby Atmos, DTS-HD Master audio and DTS-X.

 - Composite connection is a legacy connection found on most modern TVs and uses a single yellow RCA connector.
 It is comparatively low quality (standard definition only) and most Blu-ray players have one for simple compatibility with older equipment.
 Use this if you really have no other option.

 - Component connection can provide up to HD (1080i) quality if the TV can display that resolution.
 Component uses three video cables to show video, and you need a separate cable for sound.
 Despite Composite's HD potential, many Blu-ray players will actually reduce the quality of video output from Blu-ray through this connection to less-than-DVD quality.
 This is done to circumvent illegal copying, as part of digital rights management (DRM) by the manufacturers.